Tobai24/In-Hospital-Mortality-Prediction/deployment/local_deployment/README.md

    If you haven’t set up a Pipenv environment yet, you can do so by running:

+   If you have already actiavted the pipenv/virtual environment as in the Setup you can skip this step

    ```bash
    pip install pipenv
    ```